JJFReibel/Summary/index.md

 ### Software Engineering and Data focused engineer/scientist and triple master WGU alumnus/student based in the San Francisco Bay Area.
 Interested in applying skills in a professional environment and can work remotely.

-Common tools: Python, Data Science libraries, Unity Engine, C#, C++, SQL
+Common tools: Python, Jupyter Notebooks, Data Science libraries, Unity Engine, C#, C++, SQL

 ____________________________________________________________________________________________________________________________________